-In order to be eligible for DIB, a claimant must be “insured” prior to the date the person became disabled.
-The Social Security Administration uses the term “date last insured,” or “DLI,” to describe the date on which the claimant’s insured status stopped.
-The Social Security Administration determines the date last insured, based on your payroll records and tax records, and if you are found to be disabled after the date last insured, you are not eligible for DIB.
-Cases in which the date last insured has expired can be very difficult, since the claimant must prove his/her condition in the remote past.
+Based on your work credits, the Social Security Administration calculates the “date last insured” (DLI) to describe the date on which the claimant’s insured status stopped.
+The SSA determines the date last insured based on your payroll and tax records, and if you are found to be disabled after the date last insured, you are not eligible for SSDI.
+Cases in which the date last insured has expired can be very difficult, since the claimant must prove his or her condition in the remote past.